travis-ci/docs-travis-ci-com/source/content/docs/user/getting-started.md

 We will only cover basic .travis.yml options in this guide.
 The most important one is the **language** key.
 It tells Travis what builder to pick: Ruby projects typically use different build tools and practices than Clojure or PHP projects do, so Travis needs to know what to do.

+If `.travis.yml` is not in the repository, is mispelled or is not [valid YAML](http://yaml-online-parser.appspot.com/), travis-ci.org will ignore it, assume
+Ruby as the language and use default values for everything.

 Here are some basic **.travis.yml** examples:

 #### Clojure